chezlag/msc-tesis/src/slides/Slides.md

 # Motivation

-- Technology can improve tax compliance by improving identification of taxpayers, detection of inconsitencies, and collection capabilities (Okunogbe 2023)
+- Technology can improve tax compliance by improving identification of taxpayers, detection of inconsistencies, and collection capabilities (Okunogbe 2023)
 - **Electronic invoicing** – Digital record of every transaction with automatic transmission to tax authority
 - Widely implemented policy, has been shown to reduce noncompliance in middle and low income countries alike
 - One important feature of the policy has not been evaluated: **spillovers**